Cabane de la Tsa (par Pramousse)

 You might wonder why this easily accessible, family-style mountain hut is described in this guide for loners?
 As mentioned in the title, it is because an unjustly disregarded itinerary that starts in Pramousse makes this walk unexpectedly interesting.

-As the Buddhist saying reminds us: "The journey the reward".
-Even if the endpoint of this walk is the Cabane de la Tsa, the real destination of the day is the wild combe between Pramousse and La Pointe de Genevois.
+As the Buddhist saying reminds us: "The journey is the reward".
+Even if the endpoint of this walk is the Cabane de la Tsa, the real destination of the day is the wild combe between Pramousse and La Pointe des Genevois.
 If you start out in the morning, you will probably meet no-one at all, for three different reasons:

 - the 1:25,000 scale Swiss maps only show an intermittent path,